Timothyyung/Wormy/README.md

 |Python| Since the worm is written in python, This makes it so that only machines that can interpret python will be able to run it.
 While this is not an issue for linux machines ( As many linux machines come installed/ written in python ) for windows the interpreter must be downloaded beforehand |
 |Shell Script| The sh file is written for linux/mac and the windows terminal is different|
 |Network| Since we only try to ssh into machines where we know that user and password, it would be impossible to spread the worm to machines that do not use default user and passwords.|

+## Modifications

+1) make a worm in c and try to run on windows machine.